 When we talk about yoga for digestion Setu Bandhasana is recommended by many yogis therapist.
 As you look at the below image you will see that it is working for stomach organ.
-It’s Derived from Sanskrit word Setu meaning Bridge, Banda meaning lock, and Asana meaning posture is a deft yoga pose.
+It’s Derived from Sanskrit word Setu meaning Bridge, Banda meaning lock, and Asana meaning posture.
 Benefits of this pose are as follows:

 - It strengthens back muscles and provides stretch to the chest, neck, and spine.

-- Regulates functioning of Thyroid gland and improves blood circulation
+- Regulates functioning of the Thyroid gland and improves blood circulation

 - Reduces stress, relieves depression by improving the central nervous system.